 Tourists gawking at the Bighorn Sheep.
 Oh, and by the way, a train is coming.

-Dennis runs into a fog bank while crossing the Mojave River and is forced to stop until it clears.
+Dennis runs into a mysterious fog bank while crossing the Mojave River and is forced to stop until it clears.

 Bob crosses the fog-free river.